invoiceninja/invoiceninja.github.io/source/docs/packages/inspector/index.md

 We built set of nice & simple wrapper methods in the main Inspector class, so you should be only responsible from passing data from & to Inspector.
 This way, Inspector doesn't take over your frontend, nor it forces you to install Javascript or CSS frameworks.

-### .. but I love Bootstrap more than Tailwind?
-What to do?

-You can always publish the components & modify them fully.
-We're fine with that.
-Component classes are fully configurable.

 ## Usage

 Like we previously said, you are reponsible from passing data from and to Inspector, so this is how it looks in the action.
 Let's say on frontend we want HTML table